 I coached my youngest daughter’s rec team from age 7-9 and one thing I made clear was when the girls were subbed off they better have good body language.
 It only took a few games for them to learn and correct their body language.

 It’s best to learn team culture young and early in the season.

 When you’re on the bench, make sure you are watching the game and sitting with good posture.

 If the coach looks at the bench to see who he/she wants to put in make sure you look at them and show you want to play.

 How to be aware of your body language on the pitch

 If you watch a really high level game, especially pros, you’ll notice none of them are standing.
-The funny part that you might not have noticed is that most of them are walking… This might sound bad, but it’s actually normal and correct.
-Only 3-4 players will be sprinting, a few jogging and the rest are usually walking into place.
+Most of them are walking… Only 3-4 players will be sprinting, a few jogging and the rest are usually walking into place.
 With 1 ball, a big field full of players not everyone should be running all at once.

 Our Most Popular Posts:

 - 3 ways to strike the ball with power

 - How to boost confidence in soccer